 How Do Skull Fractures Occur In Infants?

-Fall and a blow to the head are the common causes of skull fractures in babies.
-Some could have fractures due to motor vehicle accidents or other traumas.
+Concussion from a fall and a blow to the head are the common causes of skull fractures in babies.
+Some could have fractures or a cracked skull due to motor vehicle accidents or other traumas.
 Child abuse may also be a reason for skull fractures in some babies.

 Types Of Skull Fractures

 Skull fractures are of four types (1).

 - Diastatic skull fractures occur along the suture, which are points where the skull bones meet.
 Newborns and older infants are more prone to diastatic fractures than others.
 This fracture may expand the suture lines from their normal size.

 - Linear skull fractures are a simple break in the bone without resulting in bone movement.
 Bones will not lift up or down or move one on another during linear skull fractures.
 Although it is not a severe fracture, infants may have complications if there is underlying bleeding.

 - Depressed skull fractures happen when the skull is sunken inwards.
 This is more serious since it could cause bleeding and pressure on the brain.
 Instrumental delivery may cause depressed skull fractures in some infants.

 - Basilar skull fractures involve the fracture of the bone in the base of the skull.
 This is a more severe fracture, often leading to bruising around the eyes or behind the ears.
 Clear fluid discharge from the nose and ears is often seen in this type of skull fracture.